quickconverts.org

 Search Results:

-Kind of Blue - Wikipedia Kind of Blue is a studio album by the American jazz trumpeter and composer Miles Davis.
-It was released on August 17, 1959, by Columbia Records.
+Kind of Blue - Wikipedia Kind of Blue is a studio album by American jazz musician Miles Davis, released on August 17, 1959 by Columbia Records.
+For this album, Davis led a sextet featuring saxophonists John …

 Kind Of Blue - Miles Davis Official Site Kind of Blue is arguably Miles’ greatest hit, the one album with which he is most associated.
 It is still one of the most popular jazz albums of all time, outselling most contemporary recordings …